-How are you experiencing the power of peace during wars, conflicts, this pandemic, when you may be facing loss or disharmony in your team, organization and/or life?
+How are you experiencing the power of peace during wars, conflicts, when you may be facing loss or disharmony in your team, organization and/or life?

 Peace is always available/accessible to us, in any circumstance, “the Peace that passes understanding.”